Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

 Designed to Meet Variable Inspection Requirements

 All successful machine vision installations require a thorough understanding of the requirements for each inspection.
 Radiant’s application engineering teams work closely with our customers to determine their ideal VIS-I specifications and adjust the system to precisely meet defined parameters.
 Each VIS-I system is unique in terms of its components and design.
 System height, integrated lighting, lighting geometries, and cameras can be adjusted or replaced as needed to meet various system dimensions, part surfaces and shapes, and required imaging resolutions.
-Manufacturers can choose a ProMetric Y Imaging Photometer
+Manufacturers can choose any ProMetric Y Imaging Photometer

 Complete Machine Vision Toolset in Field-Proven Test Sequencing Software